 Full Time Faculty

 Angela is a seeker, a designer and an educator with a focus on Life, Art, Animation and Web Design, respectively.
-Current professional titles include Associate Professor at Cuyahoag Community College, and Design Director with Convey360, a national branding design firm.
+Current professional titles include Associate Professor at Cuyahoga Community College and Design Director with Convey360, a national branding design firm.

-Her curiousity for ALL of the arts has been rewarded with various accolades including an eshibit at the Corcoran Gallery of Art in Washington D.C., being featured in Step by Step Graphics Magazine logo design and Roscoe Award for home fashion.
+Her curiosity for all of the arts has been rewarded with various accolades including an exhibit at the Corcoran Gallery of Art in Washington D.C., being featured in Step by Step Graphics Magazine logo design and Roscoe Award for home fashion.
 While she has never won a Grammy, she enjoys making music as 50% of "The Fretters", an acoustic music duet.

-Having romaed the country in search of the right mix of quiet, culture and opportunity, she found herself in Northeast Ohio. here she has established a home which she currently shares with her husband and bevy of formerly stray cats.
+Having roamed the country in search of the right mix of quiet, culture and opportunity, she found herself in Northeast Ohio. here she has established a home which she currently shares with her husband and bevy of formerly stray cats.

 MFA in Visual Art, Vermont College of Fine Art